The Fit List: How to get a bombshell body with an online trainer

-If your New Year's Resolution fitness equipment purchase is now officially a coat rack, there may be another way to get yourself back on track: hiring an online trainer.
+If your New Year's Resolution fitness equipment purchase is now officially a coat rack, there may be another way to get yourself back on track.
+You can hire an online trainer.

 "I needed something that could work within my schedule and keep me motivated and get me the results," said Michelle Ponto, who trains with online trainer Shannon Dey of Bombshellfitness.com.
 "I also wanted results and I wanted a trainer who was a professional."

 Perhaps the biggest advantage to hiring an online trainer is the cost.
 For just $25 per week, you get seven workouts plus a meal plan.
-An in-person trainer is going to run you somewhere in the neighborhood of $150 per week.
+If you use an in-person trainer at your local gym, the cost would run you somewhere in the neighborhood of $150 per week.

 "It's a great way to train and get the help of a trainer without having to meet someone at a specific time and place," said Shannon Dey, owner of Bombshell Fitness.